The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Moscow - river

-3. What is the flow: fast or slow the flow is slow
+3. What kind of current: fast or slow? the current is slow

-4. Tributaries Gangway, Beggar, Khimka, Kotlovka, Chura, Tarakanovka
+4. Tributaries Skhodnya, Beggar, Khimka, Kotlovka, Chura, Tarakanovka

-5. Where the river flows into the Oka River in the city of Kolomna
+5. Where does the river flow? into the Oka River in the city of Kolomna

 6. How the river changes in different times of the year freezes in November - December, opens in March - April